The Legacy Behind UV Skinz

 To understand the foundation of UV Skinz, you must understand the legacy from which UV Skinz was born.
 You must understand Darren’s story.

 Darren Lee Farwell was always up for an outdoor adventure.
-An avid surfer and snowboarder, Darren couldn’t begin to count the number of serious sunburns he had suffered as a child.
-He was not aware that just one severe sunburn during a child’s first 15 years could double the chance of developing skin cancer as an adult.
-Darren was young and full of life and never thought about skin cancer or how deadly it could be.
+An avid surfer and snowboarder, Darren couldn’t begin to count the number of serious sunburns he had suffered growing up.
+Unfortunately, back then no one understood how sunburns during childhood drastically increases a person’s chances of developing skin cancer later in life.

 Skin cancer first touched Darren in 1996 when a mole on his upper back began to change color and size.
 A trip to the dermatologist confirmed that it was skin cancer.
 Melanoma to be more specific.

 Darren’s wife, Rhonda, had a common reaction to the news, “It’s just skin cancer.
 They’ll cut it out and you’ll be fine.’